Bat Masterson: Battle of Adobe Walls

 Masterson was once again engaged in buffalo hunting on June 27, 1874, when he became an involuntary participant in one of the Wild West's most celebrated Indian fights: a five-day siege by several hundred Comanche, Kiowa and Cheyenne warriors led by Quanah Parker at a collection of ramshackle buildings in the Texas panhandle known as Adobe Walls.
 Masterson was one of only 28 hunters who defended the outpost during the attack.
 The Comanche suffered the most losses during the battle, though the actual number killed is not known, with reports ranging from a low of 30 to a high of 70.
 The defenders of Adobe Walls lost only four men, one of whom shot himself by accident.
 (Note: William Olds accidentally shot himself in the head as he was descending a ladder.
 William "Billy" Tyler was killed by the Indians, and two brothers, Isaac and Jacob Scheidler, were sleeping in their wagon when the Indians attacked and killed them.)
 After being fought to a standstill, Quanah Parker and his followers rode off.

 In August 1874, Masterson signed on as a U.S. Army scout with Colonel Nelson Miles, who was leading a force from Fort Dodge to pursue Comanche and Apache war parties across the Cherokee Strip and into Texas.
 The force was eventually engaged to recover four sisters—ranging in age from 9 to 15—who had been captured by a group of Cheyenne Dog Soldiers.
 The sisters were part of a family that had been attacked outside of Ellis, Kansas, on September 11, 1874, while migrating to Colorado Territory.
 Their parents, brother, and two older sisters had been killed and scalped.
 All four sisters were recovered alive by Miles' force over a period of about six months.

 Gunfighter and lawman

 Deputies Bat Masterson (standing) and Wyatt Earp in Dodge City, 1876.
 The scroll on Earp's chest is a cloth pin-on badge.

 Masterson's first gunfight took place on January 24, 1876, in Sweetwater, Texas (later Mobeetie in Wheeler County).
 He was attacked by a soldier, Corporal Melvin A. King (real name Anthony Cook) allegedly because he was with a woman named Mollie Brennan.
 Brennan was hit by one of King's bullets, possibly by accident, and was killed.
 King died of his wounds.
 Masterson was shot in the pelvis but recovered.
-This is the reason why he used a cane.
+This is the reason he used a cane.
 The cane would become one of his famous trademarks.